 I decided pretty quickly that I did, indeed, need to do something.
 Of course my first line of research is to call my dad.
 Dad is a farm boy and knows a lot about everything.
 I never know the difference between what topics he’s actually an expert on, and what he might just make up to satisfy me, because he always sounds so grave and intellectual.

 Dad is a man of many gifts with an encyclopedic memory, and I knew he’d know how to fix my Nelly.
 Moreover, I knew he’d be empathetic and understanding, since I’m pretty sure that I inherited my painfully tender heart where animals are concerned from him.
 Dialing the phone, I imagined, in a rush of affection that Dad would in all certainty rush out to cure my suffering chicken right then and there.
-Dad has swooped in many times over the years at times of crisis, to make everything right.

-Well!!
 So much for fatherly empathy and understanding.

 “Dad.
 It’s Nelly, not some superfluous rooster.
 I’m not gonna butcher her,” I countered, much as the thought of chicken and noodles, to be honest, gave me pause.
 Mom does make the very best noodles.
 They are tender, yet chewy.
 They plump up in the broth so nicely.
 (I posted that noodle recipe, by the way, right here, if you’re interested.)
-Oh my!

-So, trying to forget Mom’s homemade noodles, plump and squishy and steamy hot in their aromatic stock, surrounded by hearty chunks of chicken meat, I proceeded to my next line of research: Google.
+Trying to forget Mom’s homemade noodles, plump and squishy and steamy hot in their aromatic stock, surrounded by hearty chunks of chicken meat, I proceeded to my next line of research: Google.
 I don’t often ignore the wisdom of Dad, but this time, Nelly’s life was at stake.
 Literally.

 I dived in to “chicken crop problems” and immersed myself in reading about shared experiences and wacky hypotheses and bizarre chicken-crop-problem anecnotes that left me eventually bobbing to the surface, gasping for breath.

 One website asserted that the only way to really understand Sour Crop, another “frightening disorder,” was to “pretend, for a moment, that you are a chicken.”
 Another one explained in detail how to make a chicken vomit.
-(Being prone to car sickness since I was a baby, not to mention staggering through six nausea-filled pregnancies, I’ve had more experiences with vomit than I’ll ever want to admit.)

 I wasn’t going there, I decided.